GSA/fpki-guides/_announcements/01_apple_common_removal.md

 $ curl -o {DOWNLOAD_LOCATION}/fcpca.crt "http://http.fpki.gov/fcpca/fcpca.crt"
 ```

+##### Download option #3 - Email fpki@gsa.gov
+1. Email fpki@gsa.gov requesting an out-of-band copy of COMMON's certificate.

+##### Verify downloaded certificate file hash
+1. Open Terminal.
+- Click the *Spotlight* icon.
+It's the magnifying glass in the upper-right corner of the screen.
+- Start typing `terminal` in the search field.
+Do so until the Terminal icon appears.
+It is a black icon with a white "greater than" and underscore symbol (e.g., ">_") in the top left corner.
+- Double-click the *Terminal* icon.
+A terminal window will open.

-3. Verify the hash of the downloaded certificate matches the SHA-256 Thumprint listed [above](#what-should-i-do) by entering the following command.
+2. Verify the hash of the downloaded certificate matches the SHA-256 Thumprint listed [above](#what-should-i-do) by entering the following command.
 ```
 $ shasum -a 256 {DOWNLOAD_LOCATION}/fcpca.crt
 ```

+#### Install COMMON's certificate.
+Three installation options are presented below for installing COMMON's certificate in macOS.
+##### Installation Option #1 - Using Terminal (Command Line Based Instructions)
-4. Install COMMON as a Trusted Root by entering the following command.
+1. Install COMMON as a Trusted Root by entering the following command.
 ```
 $ sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" {DOWNLOAD_LOCATION}/fcpca.crt
 ```

-#### Using Apple Keychain (Graphical User Interface Based Instructions)
+##### Installation Option #2 - Using Apple Keychain (Graphical User Interface Based Instructions)
-[STEPS TBD]
+1. Browse to the location on your workstation where the verified copy of COMMON's certificate was downloaded.

+2. Double click on the certificate file.

+3. When prompted, enter your password.

+Note: Non-administrator users can follow the same steps above to install the certificate into the "Login" Keychain.
+The Login Keychain is specific to the user's account, and will not impact other user's on the workstation.

-#### Using Apple Configuration Profile (Graphical User Interface Based Instructions)
+##### Installation Option #3 - Using Apple Configuration Profile (Graphical User Interface Based Instructions)
 An Apple Configuration Profile is an XML file that allows you to distribute configuration information across an Enterprise.
 This is a common method for distributing trusted root certificates to macOS and iOS devices.

 There are five ways to deploy configuration profiles to devices: